ael-mess/USB-Joystick/README.md

 ### ATMega16u2

-The ATMega16u2 files are in `lufa/PolytechLille/atmega16u2`. `0x0002` is the device id vendor and id product.
+The `ATMega16u2` files are in `lufa/PolytechLille/atmega16u2`. `0x0002` is the device id vendor and id product.

 To reprogramme the microcontroller :

-- Short-circuit the ATMega16u2 reset and ground lines present on the ICSP of this microcontroller.
+- Short-circuit the `ATMega16u2` reset and ground lines present on the `ICSP` of this microcontroller.
-- The Arduino must no longer be listed as a serial port in an lsusb, you can then execute the following commands:
+- The Arduino must no longer be listed as a serial port in an `lsusb`, you can then execute the following commands:
 ~~~
 $  cd lufa/PolytechLille/atmega16u2
 $  make all